Flames of Bedlam

 I looked into her deep eyes.
 “I am the wrong person for this.”

--Oh no. You are absolutely right.-
+-Oh no. You are absolutely the right person.-

 My head was swimming by the time Tywys finished trying to fill me in on everything.
 It was all just too much to take in.
 Way too much for me to believe.